 - Otherwise, retry after checking the address information and the physical connection.

-Communicating between the Host Machine and the Target Device
+Communicating between the Host and Target

 After the network connection has been set up, you can connect or send files to the target device using Secure Shell (SSH) protocol.